 As described earlier, construction air quality, noise, and traffic impacts would be avoided with implementation of minimization and avoidance measures.
-However, for all other impacts, (1) the community, in general, would be similarly affected; (2) the effects of the project on environmental justice populations would not be more severe compared with the effects on non-environmental justice populations; and (3) the impacts on environmental justice populations would be similarly affected.
+However, for all other impacts, (1) the community, in general, would be similarly affected; (2) the effects of the project on environmental justice populations would not be more severe compared with the effects on non-environmental justice populations; and (3) the impacts on environmental justice populations would be similar to those on the general population.